shannonweir/online-registration/README.md

 # OnlineRegistration

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This is a Online Registration interface that allows a user to be created and a list of users to be displayed.

+## Prerequisites
+1. Angular
+2. Npm

-## Development server
+## Development server (Run on local)
+1. Navigate to project root
+2. Run 'npm install'
+3. Run 'ng build'
+4. Run 'ng serve --open' to deploy the application
+5. The app should automatically open in your default browser but if it doesnt you can navigate to 'http://localhost:4200/'

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Note: The app will automatically reload if you change any of the source files.

 ## Code scaffolding